kaizheng-academic/TopoLa/Single_cell_multi_batch_integration/README.md

 5. Move the extracted best_model.pt file into the `PBMC_raw` folder.

-How to use `demo.m`
+How to use `demo.py`
 -------------------
-To directly use demo.m, you can run the following code:
+To directly use demo.py, you can run the following code:
 ```python
 python demo.py
 ```